bowser-2077/Brown-Launcher/readme.md

 Since brown launcher is open source, you can check the sourcecode and compile it by yourself, I am not like TLauncher :)

+### How to update?

+Brown launcher have an integrated autoupdater, it will check the version at every launch.

 ---

 ## How To Install